Arabidopsis thaliana (L.) Heyn.

 Family - Brassicaceae

-Leaves - Alternate.
-Basal leaves in a rosette, spatulate, petiolate, entire or shallowly dentate, to +/-7cm long, 2cm broad, with forked trichomes above and below, rounded at the apex.
-Cauline leaves alternate, sessile, to 2.5cm long, 7-8mm broad, entire, ciliate-margined and with some forked trichomes above and below, oblong, rounded at the apex, few (2-6 per stem).
+Leaves - Basal and alternate.
+Basal leaves in a rosette, spatulate, petiolate, entire or shallowly dentate, to 6 cm long, with branched hairs, rounded at the apex.
+Stem leaves to 3 cm, sessile, not clasping stem, simple, entire, ciliate-margined, surfaces with some branched hairs, elliptic, rounded at the apex, relatively few (2-6) per stem.

-Inflorescence - Terminal and axillary racemes, compact in flower, elongated in fruit to +15cm long.
-Pedicels to 1cm long in fruit, filiform, glabrous and glaucous.
+Inflorescence - Terminal and axillary racemes, compact in flower, elongated in fruit to 15 cm.
+Pedicels to 1 cm long in fruit, glabrous, glaucous.

 Flowering - April - May.

-Habitat - Open sandy ground, rocky open ground, fallow fields, pastures, waste ground, roadsides, railroads.
+Habitat - Open sandy ground, rocky open ground, fallow fields, pastures, roadsides, railroads.

 Origin - Native to Europe.

-Other info. - This small species can be found mostly in the southern half of Missouri.
-The plant is fairly indistinct but can be identified by its thin siliques, small white flowers, basal rosette, and hairy (near the base) stems.
-A. thaliana is used widely in experiments on plants because it short-lived and grows very quickly.
+Other info. - This small and inconspicuous species can be found mostly in the southern half of Missouri.
+It is also found in scattered locations throughout the U.S., predominantly in the Northeast and along the west coast.
+The plant is fairly wispy and indistinct but can be identified by its thin siliques, small white flowers, basal rosette with branched hairs, and hairy (near the base) stems.
+A. thaliana is used widely in experiments on plants due to its small size, short life cycle, and relatively simple genome.